League Rules and Procedures

 - Procedures (for example, rescheduling postponed games, assigning pool/guest players, session player draft rules, election process, etc.)

-RMSS will play by the 2015 SSUSA rules including those listed below.
+RMSS will play by the current year SSUSA rules including those listed below.

 or alcoholic beverages allowed on the playing field at any time.
 No glass